 Basel Banking Regulations are international prudential regulation standards established by the Basel Committee on Banking Supervision.
-In Japan, the application of Basel II began from March 31, 2007.
-Basel II is comprised of three pillars.
-Pillar I is minimum capital requirements, Pillar II is verification through financial institution self-assessment and supervisory review, and Pillar III is the promotion of market discipline through proper disclosure.
-To calculate its capital adequacy ratio, the Bank has adopted the "Foundation Internal Ratings-Based Approach (F-IRB)" for credit risk and "The Standardized Approach (TSA)" for operational risk, pursuant to the Notification Regarding Capital Adequacy Ratio.
+They provide for standards including the requirement that the capital adequacy ratio based on the Basel III framework exceed a certain level.
+The Bank, which properly calculates its Basel III capital adequacy ratio pursuant to the Notification in Japan, has adopted a calculation method based on the "Foundation Internal Ratings-Based Approach (F-IRB)" for credit risk and "The Standardized Approach (TSA)" for operational risk.